Phased Retirement Guidelines

-During the period of the agreement, they will continue to maintain eligibility for employer-provided benefits, including health insurance, as well as accrue additional retirement benefits from their reduced appointment that will be available upon full retirement from the University.
+During the period of the contract, they will continue to maintain eligibility for employer-provided benefits, including health insurance, as well as accrue additional pro-rated retirement contributions, and applicable pro-rated leave accruals.
 In planning for income needs during phased retirement, it is important to review all sources of retirement income to determine eligibility for receiving payments, the taxability of the payments, and when it would be most advantageous to begin drawing these payments.
-This can be done with the assistance of HRS Benefit personnel, TIAA representatives, or independent financial advisors.
+This can be done with the assistance of HRS Benefit professional personnel, TIAA representatives, and/or independent financial advisors.

-Phased retirement is intended to support the University’s excellence.
+Phased retirement is intended to support the University’s excellence and ongoing business needs.
 It permits the University to retain the services and contributions of faculty and staff who participate in the WSURP while enabling participants to remain in their profession and to build additional financial security for the future.

-All information presented in this plan must remain aligned to legislation, laws, rules and regulations from federal, state, local and institutional governance.
+All information presented in this Plan must be in alignment with legislation, laws, rules and regulations from federal, state, local and institutional governance.
 This Plan is subject to change in order to maintain compliance with both Internal Revenue Service and Social Security Administration rules.

 Eligibility Criteria for Request to Participate